fbaratov/mlrc-lic-plus-age/run_scripts/README.md

                         [--check]
                         Indicates if you only wanna run check.

-If --check flag is used, all the models are run for 1 epochs only.
+If the `--check` flag is used, all the models are run for 1 epochs only.

 <h2> Using the script for training different models </h2>